Dust ExtractionAir Plants for Safe and Reliable Control of Dust

 Control of Substances Hazardous to Health 2002 (COSHH) are Statutory Regulations that stipulate how employers should protect employees and others in the workplace from the hazards of substances such as dust.
 General requirements are set out for risk assessment, monitoring, control of exposure and preventing and reducing harm to health.

-An extremely effective way of controlling dust is through a Local Exhaust Ventilation (LEV) system, comprising of ducting, filter and fanset.
+An extremely effective way of controlling dust is through a Local Exhaust Ventilation (LEV) system or dust extraction system, comprising of ducting, filter and fanset.
 Essentially, an LEV system captures dust by means of hoods which are placed around the application.
 Airflow, induced into the hoods by the fanset then carries the dust through ducting to the filter which removes the dust from the air.
 One LEV system can provide dust extraction for multiple machines.
 Getting the right LEV system for your workplace is paramount.
 For more information, watch a video.